Ruevil2/LeagueToolsV6/README.md

-# League Tools V6.0
+# League Tools V6.03
 Created by Ruevil2

 # Features:
 (V6 is a complete rewrite, all of these tools are subject to change)

 Auto-Login
-Auto-Accept EULA
-Auto-Restart League if it is open
 Multiple Account Support
 -- Handles any number of accounts
 -- Choose account from tray menu, defaults to first account upon opening
-Auto-Join Queue
-Auto Accept Game
 No ImageSearch - No external files to download
 Scales to ANY resolution
 Scales to ANY launcher size
 Scales to CPU speed
 Automatic Champ List Update Via Riot Official API
--- Champ List language changes with region and locale
--- Some regions have multiple language options - Not all languages are available for all regions
--- Links to 5 Different build pages for each champion
+-- Links to 6 Different build pages for each champion
--- Additional links added for korean and russian users to native language
 -- Free champions are indicated by a larger icon
 Screen-Edge Move
 -- This prevents the mouse from moving your view when it touches the edge of the screen.
--- This now only works inside the league window
 Champion Sales
 -- Shows current champion sales in a list
--- Clicking has no effect yet.
 Skin Sales
 -- Shows current skin sales in a list
--- Clicking one of these links shows a pic of the skin
+-- Clicking one of these links shows a splash image of the skin

 # Default HotKeys: